-The nurse checked all his wires, "He smiled today," she said.
+The nurse checked all his wires, "We think he smiled today," she said.

-Ellen hung her jacket on a hook next to the window.
-"At least there's lots of light in the room.
-"My daughter painted the nursery yellow, sewed checked valances for the window."
-Careful to follow protocol, Ellen placed her books on the window sill, then washed her hands.
-She watched the nurse jot down the readings from the machines and remove his diaper.
+Ellen hung her jacket on a hook next to the double window.
+"At least there's lots of light in the room," Ellen said.
+"My daughter painted the nursery a butter yellow, sewed red and white-checked valances for the window."
+Careful to follow hospital protocol, Ellen placed her books on the window sill, then washed her hands.
+She watched the nurse jot down the readings from the machines and remove his diaper; she cleaned him with a wipe and taped on a clean one.

-"I'll give him to you," she said.
+"I'll give him to you," the nurse said.
 "Watch the wires."